 Past and present systems of oppression have resulted in the voices, practices, and ideas of Black, Indigenous and People of Color (BIPOC) being excluded and marginalized from access to art education and support, resulting in glaring disparities of representation of their experience within the field of visual arts and society.
 These artists contribute to the cultural vitality and civil discourse of our nation.
 Committed to social justice in a diverse democracy, Gage Academy of Art is dedicated to providing opportunities for BIPOC artists to advance in their careers through art education.

-The Gage Academy of Art BIPOC Scholarship: Amount Varies
+The Gage Academy of Art BIPOC Scholarship: $4,600

-This need-based scholarship covers partial to full tuition (based on funds raised) for any one of Gage Academy of Art’s seven Ateliers for the 2020-2021 academic year.
+This need-based scholarship covers partial tuition for any one of Gage Academy of Art’s seven Ateliers for the 2020-2021 academic year.

 In support of Gage Academy of Art’s Diversity, Equity and Inclusion commitment, this scholarship was founded by Atelier students to support Black, Indigenous and People of Color (BIPOC) Atelier applicants.